GBLodb/GBLodb/README.md

 Learning Unity3D recently, haven't thought of a great indie game idea.

+Also learning Scala, Hadoop, multiple filesystems and databases, ApacheStack(Spark, Hive, Kafka, etc.), going further and further on the road of becoming a data scientist.

+Yes I'm still watching TensorFlow/Torch courses and really interested in machine learning but god do I hate writing algorithms in Python.

 No Minecraft-related development work will take place for the foreseeable future.